I’m about two months away from my epic football trip to England, and you bet I’m excited for the big day: January 24.

 - Trying the secondary, or black, market isn’t a good idea.
 You’ll just never know what you’ll wind up with, and this pursuit is expensive enough without the risk of spending hundreds of pounds on fake tickets.

 Accordingly, I’ve toned down my expectations a bit from where they were when planning for this trip first began.
+If you want to see a match during a visit to the UK, you have to take the potential cost of English football club memberships in mind.

 Even so, there are a couple other opportunities to catch matches while we’re in the UK that didn’t exist before.